abacusorg/AbacusSummit/docs/data-access.rst

 Subset of Data on Disk
 ~~~~~~~~~~~~~~~~~~~~~~
-NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ hosts a 750 TB subset of the most important AbacusSummit data products (includes most products except for the 7% "B" subsample).
+NERSC's `Community File System <https://docs.nersc.gov/filesystems/community/>`_ hosts a 750 TB subset of the most important AbacusSummit data products (includes most products except for the 7% "B" particle subsample).
 We will shortly be able to provide a Globus portal to this data.

 Using Globus